rjuang/flstudio-arturia-keylab-mk2/README.md

 # MIDI Script for Arturia Keylab 49/61/88 (Essential or mkII)

 ## Overview
-The goal of this MIDI Script is to make Arturia Keylab mkII more friendlier to use with FL Studio.
+The goal of this MIDI Script is to make Arturia Keylab (mkII or Essential) more friendlier to use with FL Studio.
+The script was recently ported to work with Essential keyboards (so it is safe to ignore the mkII naming).

 ## Demo (updated video, some changes to default start since recording)
 [![](http://img.youtube.com/vi/Ts2SnW9r2fc/0.jpg)](http://www.youtube.com/watch?v=Ts2SnW9r2fc "Old Demo of Script")